mikeedudee/SINAG/README.md

 > **Project Status:** _WORK ON PROGRESS AS OF DECEMBER 2025._

 > [!IMPORTANT]
 > This project is in development and may include some breaking changes.
 To avoid unexpected issues, specifically in coding, you must do a 'pull request' first so we can check for compatibility and changes before merging into the main branch.
-The 'main' branch only serves as the final integrated products.
+The 'main' branch only serves as the final place for integrating new features or changes.
 If you wish for your code to be reviewed, submit/create a discussion or issue.

 ---